 6. During cold snaps, do not alternate temperature settings on your thermostat.
 Keeping your thermostat set to the same temperature both during the day and at night will help to keep pipe temperatures consistent.
 If you are leaving for an extended period of time, set your thermostats no lower than 60F.

-7. Open the attic access doors or stairs to allow warm air to circulate into the attic for water pipes in the attic.
+7. Open the attic access doors or stairs to allow warm air to circulate up to the water pipes in the attic.

 Above Ground Pipes (Pool)

-8. To keep your back-flow preventer from freezing: Shut off the incoming valve and both test ports having a screw driver stops the need to be turned to bleed the test ports down.
-Then insulate the above ground pipes.
+8. To keep your back-flow preventer from freezing, shut off the incoming valve and both test ports and insulate the above ground pipes.